adrian154/blog/public/blogposts/tuning/blogpost.md

 Let's start with the basics.
 Behind every key on a piano are 1&ndash;3 strings, which have been tensioned so that when the strings are struck they will ring out at a specific frequency.
 Each note is associated with a distinct frequency, and keys are arranged such that the pitch of the notes increases from left to right.

-Of course, the burning question remains: how do we know what frequency to assign to each note?
-The answer to this is pretty nuanced, but luckily we get one freebie.
-Every tuning system requires us to start by assigning a specific frequency to an arbitrary key to use as a reference point; we call this the pitch standard.
-The most common pitch standard in modern times is A440, which sets the frequency of the first A above middle C to 440 Hz.
+So what determines the frequency of each key?
+In a nutshell, we start from a reference note which we assign a specific frequency to, and figure out the frequency of the rest of the notes based on their harmonic relationships.
+The initial note is known as the *pitch standard*.
+In modern times, the most common pitch standard is A<sub>4</sub> = 440 Hz, or just A440.

-Now, let's do a little experiment.
-This is what it sounds like if I play A<sub>4</sub> on my piano.
+This is what A<sub>4</sub> sounds like on my piano:

 <audio controls src="a4.mp3"></audio>